CZERTAINLY/CZERTAINLY-Documentation/docs/02-concept-design/02-architecture/05-access-control/01-overview.md

 The following steps are generally applied when used should be identified, authenticated, and authorized:
 1. User is authenticated using external authentication system.
 The identification of authenticated user is forwarded to the platform.
-2. CZERTAINLY Authorization Service validates the identification of the user and search for the user in the database.
+2. CZERTAINLY Auth Service validates the identification of the user and search for the user in the database.
 3. When user is found, internal authorization token is produced containing all permissions that are assigned to the user according the role definition.
 4. The authorization token is used by internal services to evaluate authorization of the user to actions and related objects using OPA.